aaronspence31/FinSight/README.md

 _The raw financial data in the input bucket takes up 1.9GB of storage space._

-![Raw Input Data in S3](./assets/raw-input-data.png) _The raw financial data is initially stored as CSV files in the input S3 bucket, which is not optimized for analytical queries._
+![Raw Input Data in S3](./assets/raw-input-data.png) _The raw financial data is initially stored as CSV files in the input S3 bucket, which is not optimized querying._

 Example of a CSV file: